Amazon Kindle Scribe (2024) Review: The Best E-Reader With a Pen Finally?

 PDF and document handling

 Send to Kindle for documents (PDF, Word, EPUB) works as expected.
-Annotated PDFs export to email as the original PDF plus a separate annotations PDF — workable but not as integrated as Remarkable's "annotated PDF" single-file export.
+Annotated PDFs export to email as the original PDF plus a separate annotations PDF — workable but not as integrated as Remarkable's single-file export.

 For academic researchers and professionals who annotate PDFs constantly, Remarkable's PDF workflow is still better.
 For occasional annotation, the Scribe is sufficient.
+Cross-compare capabilities in our e-reader comparison guide.

 Battery life